White man on black sands, road construction, black pants

 The rainy season has truly hit in village.
 Most days it will be sunny in the morning though the afternoon is quite different.
 It rains so hard on the tin roof that listening to music is nearly impossible.
 Though its quite wonderful then the water is out, just set out the buckets and their full in minutes.
 The thunder and lightening is pretty amazing too.

-Aside from dodging the white man price and rain I’ve been planning a summer camp.
+I’ve recently been planning a summer camp.
 Most children here don’t have much to do when school is out from June till September.
-So in July some volunteers are coming up to help run the camp.
+So in July, some volunteers are coming up to help run the camp.
 We have 21 girls so far.
 If the rain holds, Frisbee will be played!
-We want to focus on girls empowerment since most priority is placed on boys, especially in village.
+We want to focus on girls' empowerment since most priority is placed on boys, especially in the village.
 Art and crafts, health talks, environmental education, and community service will keep us busy each day.
 This is the first camp to be run in my village so it’ll be interesting though I’m looking forward to it.

 I’d just told a wonderful group of folks to march in ironed white shirts, wearing black shoes, and black UNDERPANTS.
 People refer to underwear as pants, and trousers for long dress pants.
 When it finally occurred to me what I’d done much laughter followed, thankfully.
-Now I’m just the crazy white girl in village going around checking the color of people’s underpants.
+Now I’m just the volunteer in village going around checking the color of people’s underpants.

 Friday, June 20, 2008